-While kayaking is a year round activity in Maui, our personal favorite time to go is during the whale season in the winter.
+While kayaking is a year-round activity in Maui, our favorite time to go is during the whale season in the winter.
 Water conditions are rougher during the winter, so planning ahead can get tough at times.
 If the weather looks good and the sea conditions are calm, the opportunity to see humpback whales up close is absolutely breathtaking.

 What Can You See?